 Automatic generation of the T-joint geometry is not only useful for performing optimisations.
 Full scale models with higher mesh densities and more expensive modelling techniques can be accurately produced for finite element analysis using the methodology set out in Chapter 5.
 Furthermore, the use of the OpenMP library to speed up the generation of surfaces is another advantageous outcome of this work for those seeking to employ cohesive surfaces on textile models.
 Finally, the application of the octree voxel meshing technique to the prism domains is an important step in the process of generating these meshes for textiles that do not fit the regular flat woven profile.

-By providing the methodology with which to automatically generate the T-joint models and evaluate an objective function, this work paves the way for optimisation of workother forms of optimisation objective functions under different loading conditions.
+By providing the methodology with which to automatically generate the T-joint models and evaluate an objective function, this work paves the way for optimisation of other forms of optimisation objective functions under different loading conditions.
 One of the other forms of standard mechanical testing for T-Joints is the bending test where the flanges are clamped and a transverse load is applied to the T-Joint web.
 Given that the boundary conditions are similar and loading is applied to a dummy node, it would be easy to set up optimisations under this loading condition.